kmesh-net/kmesh/docs/proposal/dns_resolve.md

 this KEP.
 Describe why the change is important and the benefits to users.
 -->

-In istio, [External Name service](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) and DNS resolution typed ServiceEntry are widely used.
+In istio, [External Name service](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) and DNS resolution typed [ServiceEntry](https://istio.io/latest/docs/reference/config/networking/service-entry/#ServiceEntry-Resolution) are widely used.
 For both kind of configs, istiod will generate associated DNS typed clusters.

-So many people have depend on this kind services, kmesh have to support it to make people migrate to it seamlessly.
+So many people have depend on this kind services, Kmesh have to support it to make people migrate to it seamlessly.

 Suppose we create a ServiceEntry like below: